hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 *outputFolder* is the name of the output main folder\
 *outputSubfolder* is the name of the output subfolder, followed by...\
 the components which make up the complete filename\
-*-D* followed by a property name means Openscad will use that value to override internally defined variables
+*-D* followed by a property name means Openscad will use that value to override an internally defined variable

 Openscad will take approximately 1-5 minutes to render and save one millitome STL.
 During and after the rendering process, it prints status information to the terminal console - at that point console output is being captured into the logfile.
 Setting the output_flag=2 ensures that these two lines are echoed into the logfile:\
 *ECHO: ">col:5<col"*\